Dark Nights: Death Metal: Issue #3

 On New Apokolips (the prison of the remaining DC heroes, inside the heart of a dying sun), Wonder Woman's team combat an army of Para-Robins (a hybrid of Parademons and different Robins).
-The planet is now run by a Batman who took the powers of Darkseid, a "Darkfather" who is currently torturing Superman with a new inescapable Murder Machine designed by the captive Mister Miracle which emits different forms of Kryptonite from the Dark Multiverse.
+The planet is now run by a Batman who took the powers of Darkseid, a "Darkfather" who is currently torturing Superman with a new inescapable Murder Machine containing several forms of Kryptonite.
 When the heroes attack, Batman must find a way to get Superman out of the machine without it unleashing Anti-Life on the Kryptonian.
-However, when Darkfather decides to shoot Batman with the same gun he used on Darkseid in Final Crisis (which he has modified to erase Batman from history), the demonic tyrant is surprised to find it does not work for reasons only Superman seems to know.
-Superman breaks free of the machine with Batman's Black Lantern Ring protecting him and punches the Darkfather into space.
+However, when Darkfather decides to shoot Batman with the same gun he used on Darkseid in Final Crisis (which he has modified to erase Batman from history), he is surprised to find it does not work for reasons only Superman seems to know.
+Superman breaks free of the machine with Batman's Black Lantern Ring protecting him and punches Darkfather into space.
 Breaking the remaining heroes out of the super-prison, Diana reveals the scope of her plan to save all reality.
-They have come for Jarro, the baby Starro that is possibly the most powerful psychic being in the universe, to keep the heroes from being detected by the Dark Knights.
+They have come for Jarro, the baby Starro, to keep the heroes from being detected by the Dark Knights.
 With his help, Superman, Batman and Wonder Woman will re-enter the Dark Multiverse to acquire the energy needed to restart the Multiverse.
 Meanwhile, the Darkest Knight and the Robin King break into Valhalla Cemetery.
 Knowing that they are after Wally's power, Jay Garrick, Barry Allen, and Wally West run with the Darkest Knight giving chase.
 In the Fifth Dimension, Lobo acquires the fifth and final box of "Death Metal" needed for his employer Lex Luthor who is planning to begin work to "change the story of this universe, once and for all".